 Index energy rates, on the other hand, are the exact opposite of fixed rates.
 In an index-based contract, the energy supplier passes through the wholesale cost of the market each hour, day, week, or month with a slight mark-up.

 Although index rates can be very low and attractive when market prices are less volatile, they also carry a great deal of risk.
-When certain events happen that impact the market, such as a severe Winter storm, energy index prices can double and triple.
+When certain events happen that impact the market, such as a severe winter storm, energy index prices can double and triple.
 Customers buying index rates assume the full risk of the market.

 Index supply products are good for those customers who traditionally pass through the costs of energy into their products or services.
 Oil refineries, for example, typically buy electricity on the index market since they pass those costs along in the price of the refined fuel.
-The chart below outlines what an index rate looks like:

 Hybrid Energy Rates